zenika-open-source/hygie/docs/guide/gettingStarted.md

 GITLAB_API=https://gitlab.com/api/v4
 ```

 If your project is hosted on an official github or gitlab repository, you can leave the GITHUB_API and GITLAB_API as default.
-But, if you are using another host, you have to adapt the URL API.
+But, if you are using another host, you have to adapt the API URL.

 ## Testing the project